 Which fish is commonly used in Chinese cooking?

-Most Chinese fish recipes call for whole fish, and some of the more popular fish we use when cooking Chinese dishes include:
+Most Chinese fish recipes call for whole fish, and some of the more popular fish we use when cooking Chinese dishes include red snapper, rock rish, pomfret, flounder/sole, sea bass/striped bass, tilapia, and cod.

-- cod, we usually use cod fillets/steaks only and not the whole fish since cod is a very large fish
+If you are using cod, we usually use cod fillets/steaks only and not the whole fish since cod is a very large fish.

 The best fish to use is live fish